 The BLK360 is a small, light and quick laser scanner with a maximum range of 60m.
 It can be operated via a mobile app and then fully processed on a PC with the corresponding desktop software.

-Leica provide their own software – Cyclone – but it will also work with the easier to use Autodesk Recap Pro for mobile and desktop
+Leica provide their own software – Cyclone – but it will also work with the easier to use Autodesk Recap Pro for mobile and desktop, which is free to students.

 Software availability / usability: